defold/doc/docs/en/manuals/ai-agents.md

 ## When an agent is appropriate

 Prefer an ordinary script or test when the sequence of operations is known.
-Stable generators, formatters, validators, builds, and regression tests should have predictable inputs, outputs, timeouts, and exit codes.
+Stable generators, formatters, validation tools, builds, and regression tests should have predictable inputs, outputs, timeouts, and exit codes.

 An agent can be useful when a task requires these activities: